Getterson

-Getterson Alves dos Santos (born 16 May 1991), simply known as Getterson, is a Brazilian footballer who plays as a forward for Bangladesh Premier League club Abahani Limited Dhaka.
+Getterson Alves dos Santos (born 16 May 1991), simply known as Getterson, is a Brazilian footballer who plays as a forward for Campeonato Baiano club Jacuipense.

 Career

 Getterson began his career in 2011 with Oeste, and later moving to Toledo in 2013.
 He signed with J. Malucelli later in the year.
 In June 2016, Getterson was loaned to São Paulo, but hours after the signing was announced, the contract was terminated after fans found disparaging remarks he had made four-years earlier about São Paulo fans on his, now idle, Twitter account.
 He had also proclaimed himself a fan of the club's rivals Corinthians, He was later loaned to Major League Soccer side FC Dallas on 9 July 2016.

 On 20 January 2019, Getterson signed a contract with Marítimo.

 On 13 October 2020, Getterson signed a contract with Al-Ain.

+On 8 November 2022, he joined Bangladesh Premier League club Dhaka Abahani.
+However, he left the club after six months without completing the season.